 I also want to mention that just because a manga is out of print doesn't mean that it will never receive a new format release.
 For instance, the individual volumes of No Longer Human by Usamaru Furuya are out of print but Kodansha announced that they'll be releasing a Complete Edition of No Longer Human in the Fall of 2022.

 On the other hand, out-of-stock manga are series that are usually just temporarily out of stock, meaning that the publisher needs to print more volumes.
-More recently serialized series, as mentioned above, are definitely not of concern.
+More recently serialized series, as mentioned above, are not of concern.

 Even though some product listings say out of stock, expecting more, or temporarily out of stock, this doesn't always mean that manga bookstores and sites will be able to get more stock.
 Books-A-Million states on their website that they'll reach out to a publisher and see if they can get more stock and depending on what they say, they could cancel your order.